Narrator is a screen reader that reads text on the screen aloud and describes events like error messages so you can use your PC without a display.

 Sounds you hear

 Read hints for controls and buttons.
-This option controls whether Narrator will read hints about how to interact with common items such as buttons, links, list items, and sliders.
+You can choose whether Narrator will read hints about how to interact with common items such as buttons, links, list items, and sliders.

 Characters you type.
-You can choose whether or not Narrator reads each key you type.
+You can choose whether or not Narrator reads each key you enter

 Words you type.
 Choose whether or not Narrator reads the words that you type.